Habib ibn Maslama al-Fihri

 Ḥabīb ibn Maslama al-Fihrī (حبيب بن مسلمة الفهري; c.
 617–c.
-662) was an Arab general during the Early Muslim conquests, under Mu'awiyah ibn Abi Sufyan.
-Habib fought in the Muslim conquest of the Levant and against the Byzantines in Upper Mesopotamia, where he later served as governor.
-He took part in an expedition against Byzantine-controlled Armenia and was appointed governor of the subdued Armenian territories.
+662) was an Arab general during the early Muslim conquests, under the command of Mu'awiya ibn Abi Sufyan, the governor of Syria.
+Habib fought against the Byzantines in the Muslim conquest of Syria and in Upper Mesopotamia, where he later served as governor.
+He took part in an expedition against Byzantine-controlled Armenia and was appointed governor of the conquered Armenian territories.
 Habib was recalled from Armenia to fight the Byzantines in northern Syria.
-In the First Fitna he remained loyal to Mu'awiyah and fought with distinction at the Battle of Siffin.
-After Mu'awiyah became caliph Habib was appointed governor of Armenia and Adharbayjan.
+In the First Fitna he remained loyal to Mu'awiya and fought with distinction at the Battle of Siffin.
+After Mu'awiya became caliph.
+Habib was appointed governor of Armenia and Adharbayjan.

 Life

 Origin and career under Umar

 Born in Mecca c.
 617, Habib was a member of the Muharib ibn Fihr clan of the Quraysh tribe (the tribe to which Muhammad belonged).
-He fought with distinction in the Muslim conquest of the Levant and of Upper Mesopotamia against the Byzantines.
+He fought with distinction in the Muslim conquest of Syria and Upper Mesopotamia against the Byzantines.
 He led a cavalry squadron in the Battle of Yarmuk, and Caliph Umar appointed him first as governor of Homs and later of Upper Mesopotamia.

 His record in the battles against the Byzantines led to his nickname of Ḥabīb al-Rūm ("Habib of the Byzantines", which if translated fully results in the rather ironic "The Beloved One of the Byzantines").
 Caliph Umar is said to have been impressed by him, and to have opened the treasury (or the arsenal, according to other accounts) for him to take what he wished; Habib only took a set of weapons, leaving the treasure untouched.

 Career under Uthman

-Caliph Uthman instructed the governor of Syria, Mu'awiyah ibn Abi Sufyan, to send him in an expedition to Byzantine-controlled Armenia—although some sources insist that the Caliph commissioned Habib directly.
+Caliph Uthman instructed his governor of Syria, Mu'awiya ibn Abi Sufyan, to send him in an expedition to Byzantine-controlled Armenia—although some sources insist that the Caliph commissioned Habib directly.
 Muslim sources place this event right after Uthman's accession in 644, but Byzantine and Armenian sources place it ten years later, in 653/654.
 The campaign was a great success for the Arabs: Habib's forces took Melitene and defeated the Byzantine governor of Armenia, Maurianos, in a night attack near Dvin.
 According to the Armenian historian Sebeos, the Arabs pursued the defeated Byzantine commander as far as Caucasian Iberia or even the Black Sea, and took Trapezus and Theodosiopolis.

 The treaties of capitulation for Dvin and Tiflis that he concluded at that time are preserved by the literary sources.
 During this expedition, he is said to have brought one of his wives, Umm Abdallah bint Yazid al-Kalbiyya, with him, who was as valiant and fearless as he.
 Before the night assault on Maurianos' camp, he is reported to have asked her where he would find her after the battle, and she replied "either in Maurianos' tent, or in paradise".
 When Habib reached the Byzantine commander's tent, she was already there.